larsreed/testdata/README.md

 * `gen`: The main function, providing a stream of data elements.
 * `genStrings`: Returns the same stream as the previous, but each element is mapped via the formatter function (see below) and thus converted to string format.
 * `get(n)`: Get `n` elements from the stream, as a list.
-This one, and the next, is extracted into the super trait `BareGenerator`, needed for a few instances at the end of the generator pipe where an infinite stream would be unpractical.
+This one, and the next, is extracted into the super trait `BareGenerator`, needed for a few instances at the end of the generator pipe where an infinite stream would be impractical.
 * `getStrings(n)`: like `genStrings`, but takes `n` entries from the stream.
 * `filter(f)`: Adds a function that takes an instance of the generator's type and returns `true` if the instance should be included in the list.
-The function may be called several times to add multiple filters to apply, each and every filter must accept the instance to include it in the final list.
+The function may be called several times to add multiple filters to apply, each and every filter must accept the instance to include it in the final result.
-* `formatWith(f)`: Adds a formatting function that takes an instance of the given type T  and formats it as a string.
+* `formatWith(f)`: Sets a formatting function that takes an instance of the given type T  and formats it as a string.
    The default formatting function is `toString`
 * `formatOne(v)`: Uses the defined formatting function to format one value.
 * `distinct`: requires that this generator produces only distinct values.
   **This should be used with caution!**  Obviously, if an "infinite" number of elements should contain no duplicates, "someone" has to remember all values past and spend time checking them.
 This is not for free...
-Moreover, if the underlying value space is smaller than the desired number of outputs, it will usually enter an infinite loop, where the recipient keeps pulling and nothins comes out.
+Moreover, if the underlying value space is smaller than the desired number of outputs, it will usually enter an infinite loop, where the recipient keeps pulling and nothing comes out.
 E.g.: the `Booleans` generator has at most two possible values, the `Fixed` has only one, `FromList` is bounded, and filter functions may restrict almost any generator -- do not try to get 3 distinct Booleans...

 #### GeneratorImpl & GeneratorFilters ####
 `GeneratorImpl` is a simple trait containing a sufficient implementation of the `Generator` methods.
 It requires the implementing class to provide (at least) a `def getStream : Stream[T]` which is used to derive the other methods.
 It uses the separately usable `GeneratorFilters` trait that handles the filter functions.
 Implementing classes get the following additional members: